27escape/kvstore/README.md

 ## Installing

-If you have cloned this repo, then `npm install` should do the trick
+If you have cloned this repo, then `npm install` should do the trick, if you want to use the `kv` script for CLI, then you need to run `npm link`

 You may run `npm run test` to make sure everything is working as expected.